Taste of Philadelphia Festival

 Admission is free with “tastes” of top dishes from Philadelphia restaurants and food trucks available for just a few dollars each.

-Enjoy live music on the RiverStage throughout the day and a spectacular fireworks display on the Delaware River (Saturday, July 6).
+Enjoy live music on the RiverStage each day with a special performance from Marsha Ambrosius and fireworks display on the Delaware River on Saturday, July 6.

 Where to Watch the Fireworks